davidjosearaujo/re-android-reversing/docs/Report.md

 ```

-Here it will begin to download and install an APK package, and if we remember from previously on the _ServiceHandler.handleWork_ method, an url was set to download a file called _1.apk_.
+Here, it will initiate the download and installation of an APK package.
+If we recall from earlier, in the _ServiceHandler.handleWork_ method, a URL was set to download a file called _1.apk_.

-We won't show all the code for the download has it is quite straight forward to understand, but in sum what is happening is that the application is now showing dialog boxes to the user, as expected, for the user to grant permission to application to install packages from external sources, which is a capability of Android which is, by default, disabled.
+We won't display all the code for the download as it is quite straightforward to understand.
+In essence, what is happening is that the application is now presenting dialog boxes to the user, as expected, prompting the user to grant permission to the application to install packages from external sources, which is a capability of Android that is, by default, disabled.

-The flow of operation between the methods of the class _DownloadRecorderManager_ for downloading the package is the following.
+The sequence of operations between the methods of the class _DownloadRecorderManager_ for downloading the package is as follows.

 ```mermaid
 flowchart LR